NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 ![Animations Time](./gui_animations_time.png)

-The application supports Scale-Rotation-Translation animations which is defined by times in seconds, scale/rotation/translation values, and interpolation modes inside the asset.
+The application supports **Scale-Rotation-Translation** animations which is defined by times in seconds, scale/rotation/translation values, and interpolation modes inside the asset.
+It also supports **Morphing** of vertex attributes position, normal, tangent, color_0, texcoord_0, texcoord_1 and **Skinning** of vertex attributes position, normal, tangent.
+All animation handling is currently implemented on the CPU using a single thread.

 The animation values drive the respective node values which in turn affect the matrices inside the glTF asset's node graph.
 Currently that affects only instance and camera matrices, means the placement of meshes and cameras inside the scene.

-Initially when loading a glTF asset, all animations are disabled because skinning and morphing are not implemented, yet, and models with such animation types wouldn't accumulate a noise free image while animating with default render settings.
+Initially when loading a glTF asset, all animations are disabled because models with animations wouldn't accumulate a noise free image while animating with default render settings.

 Also since different animations can drive the same nodes in glTF, for example, when defining a `walk` and a `run` animation for the same model, the GUI allows enabling each animation individually via a checkbox which contains the index and name (can be empty) of the animation.